The best smart speakers for 2024

 If you buy a Sonos device with a microphone, you can also use the company's own voice assistant, voiced by Giancarlo Esposito.
 It's focused purely on music control, so you won't use it to do things like send messages or ask the weather forecast.
 But as a music assistant, Sonos Voice Control is generally quite fast and reliable.

 As for Apple, you won’t be surprised to learn the HomePod and HomePod mini are the only Siri-compatible speakers on the market.
-Apple's Siri has a reputation for not being as smart as Alexa or Google Assistant, but it’s totally capable of handling common voice queries like answering questions, controlling smart home devices, sending messages, making calls and streaming music.
+It’s rumored that Apple will potentially release a new range of smart displays, like its HomePod with a touchscreen, sometime soon.
+Apple's Siri has a reputation for not being as smart as Alexa or Google Assistant, but it’s totally capable of handling common voice queries like answering questions, controlling smart home products, sending messages, making calls and streaming music via AirPlay.
 Technically, Siri and Apple’s HomeKit technology doesn’t work with as many smart home devices as the competition, but it’s not hard to find compatible gear.
-And Apple has most definitely improved Siri’s capabilities over the last couple years, with handy features like and Intercom tool and routines that take advantage of the built-in temperature sensor in the HomePod and HomePod Mini.
+And Apple has most definitely improved Siri’s functionality over the last couple years, with handy features like and Intercom tool and routines that take advantage of the built-in temperature sensor in the HomePod and HomePod Mini.

 This article originally appeared on Engadget at https://www.engadget.com/best-smart-speakers-151515264.html?src=rss